michael-sumner/go-make-things/content/notes/ditching-cable.md

 HBO has a bunch of movies and some fantastic shows.
 This one is definitely a splurge, and can be a bit hit or miss.

 Some months they have lots of great programming, while other months are a bit... slow.
+I now find myself subscribing for just a couple of months at a time when a series I like drops a new season, binging all of the episodes, and then unsubscribing.

 ### Amazon Video

 For shows that aren't available on Hulu, I purchase season passes on [Amazon Video](https://www.amazon.com/Amazon-Video/b/?node=2858778011) for about $25 a show.

-If you're a Prime member, though, Amazon offers an asburd amount of free shows and movies, and some good original programming.
+If you're a Prime member, though, Amazon offers an absurd amount of free shows and movies, and some good original programming.
 I've personally found that the overall quality of their video programming has gone down hill over the last few years.

-But this is still my first stop for stuff not available on Hulu or Netflix.
+But this is still my first stop for stuff not available on Netflix, Disney, or Hulu.

 Prime membership is $12 a month, but if you buy the year up front for $119, it's only $10 a month.
 It's also gets you free 2-day shipping on all your Amazon orders.